-The University of Wisconsin-Madison College of Engineering in cooperation with the Graduate School and NSF's Materials Research Science and Engineering Center hosts a summer research experience for undergraduate students from May 27, 2014 (travel day) to August 2, 2013 (travel day).
+The University of Wisconsin-Madison College of Engineering in cooperation with the Graduate School and NSF's Materials Research Science and Engineering Center hosts a summer research experience for undergraduate students from May 26, 2015 (travel day) through August 1, 2015 (travel day).
 Participants will spend ten weeks conducting laboratory research in an area of engineering or the physical sciences.
 Students are exposed to other research available on campus through weekly meetings and faculty seminars, and participate in social activities with current graduate students.
 At the conclusion of the program, students submit their research paper and present their research in an interdisciplinary poster session.

-Students may request projects in the following College of Engineering departments/programs.
+Students may request projects in the following College of Engineering departments and programs.
 Applicants are also encouraged to browse the list of engineering centers to see additional project possibilities.

 |Civil and Environmental Engineering||MS||PhD|